Iryna Vushko

 Bio/Description

-At Princeton, Vushko teaches undergraduate and graduate courses on Eastern Europe and political prison in modern Europe.
+At Princeton, she is teaching undergraduate and graduate courses on Eastern Europe, political prison, and Ukraine.

 Home Department & Other Affiliations